Feature Image: Cape Chestnut (Calodendrum capense) in Drouin. Credit: Anna Foley

-Earlier this year, the National Trust contacted local councils across Victoria enquiring about their local tree protections, and in particular the utilization of local Significant Tree Registers.
-We were pleased to receive correspondence from Baw Baw Shire Council and learn that a Significant Tree Study is currently being undertaken to update the current Significant Tree Register of Drouin to include trees across the Shire.
+Earlier this year, the National Trust contacted local councils across Victoria enquiring about their local tree protections, and in particular the utilisation of local Significant Tree Registers.
+We were pleased to receive correspondence from Baw Baw Shire Council and learn that a Significant Tree Study is currently being undertaken to update and expand the current Significant Tree Register of Drouin to include trees across the Shire.

-Baw Baw Shire Council established the Drouin Significant Tree Register in 2019 with assistance from the Friends of Drouin’s Trees.
-The objective was to protect exceptional trees and to support the retention of the arboraceous character and heritage of the town.
+Baw Baw Shire Council established a Drouin Significant Tree Register in 2019 with assistance from the Friends of Drouin’s Trees.
+The objective was to protect exceptional trees in Drouin and to support the retention of the arboraceous character and heritage of the town.

-Under Council’s Environmental Sustainability Strategy 2022-2030, the need to further develop the Drouin Register was identified.
-More trees need to be included for protection in other towns across the municipality.
+Under Council’s Environmental Sustainability Strategy 2022-2030, the need to further develop and expand the Register beyond Drouin was identified in order to protect trees in other towns across the municipality.
 Baw Baw Shire Council has engaged Greenwood Consulting to conduct the Significant Tree Study and provide protection recommendations.

 The Significant Tree Study will only be considering trees within certain planning scheme zones within Baw Baw Shire.
 Please check the criteria listed on the project page at www.bawbawconnect.com.au to confirm that your tree is eligible.

 In August, the National Trust had an opportunity to discuss the Significant Tree Study with the Council and Greenwood Consulting.
 Criteria for significance, planning scheme overlay protections and other details related to the Study and Register were discussed.
 We appreciate that the Council is open to communication with us and provided us an opportunity for some input.